thenexthub/Codira/docs/ABI/CallingConvention.rst

 value arguments.
 There's one major limitation: just like a by-reference result, an actual `unowned` convention is inherently limited, because something else other than the result value must be keeping it valid.
-So that's off the table for Swift.
+So that's off the table for Codira.

 What Objective-C does is something more dynamic.
 Most APIs in Objective-C give you a very ephemeral guarantee about the validity of